International Day of Older Persons 1st October

 This year’s International Day of the Older Persons coincides with the negotiations to form a new coalition government in New Zealand.
 The theme for 2017 is “about enabling and expanding the contributions of older people in their families, communities and societies at large” says the United Nations.

-By 2030, just 13 years from now, the number of persons worldwide will increase by more than half and the number of people aged over 60 will exceed that of young people aged 15-24.
+By 2030, just 13 years from now, the number of older persons worldwide will increase by more than half and the number of people aged over 60 will exceed that of young people aged 15-24.
 This means that older people play an essential part in achieving the aims and goals of our country.
 Social and economic policy needs to be designed to ensure that older people have their rights to inclusion and participation in the life of our country protected including challenging ageist attitudes.
 Increasing the opportunities for older people to better contribute to the wellbeing of their communities through better employment, education, housing and health policy is part of making this a reality.

 So, in what ways will a new government support these goals of improving enabling and expanding the contributions of older people?